-- Beta Testing – In this method, the product is released in the market for a specific set of users and their feedback is gathered.
+- Beta Testing – In this method, the product is released in the market for a specific set of users.
+After that their feedback is gathered.

-- A/B Testing – In this method, two similar versions of the product with minor differences, are released in the market for two similar sizes of sets of users.
+- A/B Testing – In this method, two similar versions of the product with minor differences, are released in the market.
+This is done for two similar sets of users.
 This method is used in analyzing end-user behavior.

-For example, on any e-commerce website, there is a banner with some promotional code and the ‘Buy Now’ button.
-The organization can come up with two different banners and conduct A/B testing to see which banner had the highest clicks.
+Let’s take an example of an e-commerce website.
+There is a banner with some promotional code and the ‘Buy Now’ button.
+The organization can come up with two different banners and conduct A/B testing.
+After that, they will see which banner had the highest clicks.

 - Chaos Testing – In this method, failures or errors are introduced in the system deliberately to see how the system fights back and recovers from it.
-System performance is monitored along with all the functionalities to see how they work once the error has entered into the system.
+System performance is monitored along with all the functionalities.
 This helps in increasing system efficiency and quality by solving bugs found during such sudden attacks.

-The main goal of this method is to observe user behavior, get their feedback, find any bugs, and finally see if the new feature can be released for the larger audience or not.
+The main goal of this method is to observe user behavior, get their feedback, find any bugs.
+And finally see if the new feature can be released for a larger audience or not.

-The shift left approach is used during the development life cycle and it involves the development and testing teams.
-The shift left approach helps in finding out bugs early in the development life cycle.
+The shift-left approach is used during the development life cycle.
+It involves the development and testing teams.
+This approach helps in finding out bugs early in the development life cycle.

-The shift right approach focuses on testing the system once it is deployed on the production and it typically involves the development team, operations team, and end-users of the system.
+With this approach, the focus is on testing the system once it is deployed on the production.
+It typically involves the development team, operations team, and end-users of the system.

 Kuldeep is the founder and lead author of ArtOfTesting.
 He is skilled in test automation, performance testing, big data, and CI-CD.
 He brings his decade of experience to his current role where he is dedicated to educating the QA professionals.
 You can connect with him on LinkedIn.